-The prospect of splitting one household into two in a divorce can cause much uncertainty.
-Each spouse understandably seeks to protect their long-term interests, especially when it concerns financial matters.
+The prospect of splitting one household into two in a divorce can cause uncertainty.
+Understandably, each spouse seeks to protect their long-term interests, especially when it concerns financial matters.
 One of the most contested financial components of a divorce can be the determination of spousal support.

-Spousal support, or alimony, is not a guarantee in each Ohio divorce.
-However, due to the new tax law affecting post-2018 divorce agreements, it is important to understand how paying or receiving alimony could influence your financial picture.
+Spousal support is not guaranteed in each Ohio divorce.
+However, due to the new tax law affecting divorces and dissolutions post-2018, it is important to understand how paying or receiving spousal support could influence your financial picture.

 Factors considered by Ohio courts in awarding spousal support

-- The contribution of each party throughout the marriage
+- The contribution of each party throughout the marriage; and

-After considering these and other factors, the court decides to award or deny spousal support.
-If awarded, the court then determines the duration and amount of payments for one spouse to pay to the other.
+After considering these and other factors, the court will decide to award or deny spousal support.
+If awarded, the court then determines the duration or the support order and the amount of payments for one spouse to pay to the other.
+It will also determine the circumstances under which spousal support may later be modified or terminated.

 Changes to the tax law

-For those with divorce agreements executed before 2019, spousal support payments are tax deductible for the payer and qualify as taxable income for the receiver.
-These rules remain unchanged even with 2019’s new tax law.
+For those with court orders or agreements executed before 2019, spousal support payments can be tax deductible for the payer and qualify as taxable income for the receiver.
+These rules remain unchanged with 2019’s new tax law.
+If you fall into this category, you can preserve the tax-deductible nature of your spousal support payments, even if you modify spousal support now.

-For those with divorce agreements executed on or after January 1, 2019, the new tax law applies to you.
-Payers of spousal support may no longer deduct such payments while receivers no longer must include the payments as taxable income.
-These changes are substantial for both parties but particularly for the payer, who now must pay income tax on the payments.
+For those with court orders or agreements executed on or after January 1, 2019, the new tax law applies to you.
+Payers of spousal support may no longer deduct such payments while receivers will not include the payments in their taxable income.
+These changes can be substantial for both parties.